odhran-kainos/blog/post/26 - FastParse 1.0: Past, Present & Future.md

 code-generation](https://stackoverflow.com/q/8780288/871202)?
 After all, in most other tasks, you simply have a library whose functions you call: rarely do you find yourself generating code programmatically.
-In writing parsers for parsing user query strings, document markup HTML templates, I've always felt there had to be a better way.
+In writing parsers for parsing user query strings, document markup or HTML templates, I've always felt there had to be a better way.

 ### Scala Parser Combinators